-The Ombudsman, after considering any such appeal, shall advise the appellant and the Office in writing of the decision and the reasoning for that decision.
-Where appropriate, any amount of required levy contribution not already paid shall be payable by the financial service provider to the FSPO within 7 working days after the date of issue of the notification of the decision of the Ombudsman to the appellant.
+The Ombudsman, after considering any such appeal, shall advise the appellant and the Office in writing of his decision and his reasoning for that decision.
+Where appropriate, any amount of required levy contribution not already paid, shall be payable by the financial service provider to this Office within 7 working days after the date of issue of the notification of the decision of the Ombudsman to the appellant.